Gibsery/FAQ/README.md

 Q: Where did your name come from?

 A: On a cold night in February, 2021, sanfor and I were browsing through unrestricted webcams on insecam.org.
 It’s not uncommon to see some funny/weird messages left by hackers on these cameras, the most common being “FUCK YOU SPIKEHUNTER”.
-However, one camera I clicked on had a very ominous message: “GODENTEREDMYBODY”.
+However, one camera I clicked on had a very ominous message: “ENTERMBODYGOD”.
 I thought it was perfect for a weirdcore blog and the name stuck like glue ever since.

 -